 Colonial nesting water birds occur along the length of the Texas coast.
 Every spring and summer these birds gather to raise their young, typically on nesting islands or within wetlands.
 Herons, egrets, ibis, spoonbills and anhingas are some of the birds which congregate to reproduce.
 Several of these bird species are declining in the Galveston Bay area.
 Research indicates that this decline is attributed in part to loss of nesting habitat.

 In 2008 a new nesting colony or “rookery” was established at Armand Bayou Nature Center.
 Since its establishment the number of nests has increased significantly.
 This nesting behavior concentrates some of the most beautiful and elegant of Texas birds which display courtship, nest construction, territorial protection, chick feeding, and fledgling behaviors all within this vertical city of birds.

-ABNC can provide Binoculars and Spotting Scopes.
-Bring lawn chair, water, rubber boots (optional) for short adventure hike.
+Bring: water, sunscreen, bug spray, lawn chair, water/rubber boots (optional) for short adventure hike.

 To learn more about Armand Bayou, click here.